 The City of Austin's Safe Routes to School Crossing Guard Program provides adult crossing guards to help young students safely walk and bike to and home from school.
 Each crossing guard receives thorough training about their specific duties, local traffic regulations and crossing techniques.
-Safe Routes employs 230 crossing guards and crossing guard supervisors at 97 elementary schools throughout Austin ISD and in six neighboring school districts.
+Safe Routes employs over 200 crossing guards and crossing guard supervisors at 97 elementary schools throughout Austin ISD and in six neighboring school districts.

 Become a Crossing Guard

 Safe Routes needs friendly neighborhood crossing guards for schools across Austin!
 The hourly rate for crossing guards is currently $15/hr.

 Crossing Guards must be able to: